intuit/perfsizesagemaker/resources/docs/auto-scale-testing.md

 ## Process

-Follow these steps to determine if auto scaling is possible, and if so, what setting to use for minimum instance count.

-1. Try a minimum count = 1 instance as the lowest starting point, or if needing to cover multiple availability zones, can start with minimum count = 2.
+The testing tool is now able to test for auto scale settings automatically.

+However, you can still review the steps here for reference, or in case you want to run any additional tests.

+1. For finding minimum instance count, start by setting a lower bound at 0 and an upper bound at `Maximum Instance Count`.

+2. Set the next number to test as `(upper + lower) / 2`, rounded down to an integer.
+If this number was already tested, then stop testing.

+3. Deploy your model with the `Instance Type` from the perf test report and set the number of instances to the minimum count being tested.

-2. Deploy your model with auto scale settings.
-Use the `Instance Type`, `Maximum Instance Count`, and `Scaling Metric` from the perf test report.
-But set `Minimum Instance Count` to the current number you are testing.
+4. Apply auto scale settings, with `Minimum Instance Count` as the current number being tested, and get `Maximum Instance Count` and `Scaling Metric` values from the perf test report.

-3. After endpoint is finished updating, use [sagemaker-gatling](https://github.com/intuit/sagemaker-gatling) to run a load that simulates a ramp from 0 TPS to peak TPS over your given ramp time, and continues peak TPS for a steady state duration (for example, 30 minutes).
+5. Wait for endpoint to complete updating.
+Use [sagemaker-gatling](https://github.com/intuit/sagemaker-gatling) to run a load that simulates a ramp from 0 TPS to peak TPS over your given ramp time, and continues peak TPS for a steady state duration (for example, 30 minutes).

+   IMPORTANT: Your test may be invalid if you skip the redeployment steps above.
+For example, if you just finished running a previous test that sent enough traffic, your endpoint may still be scaled out.
+So running another test immediately on the same endpoint would not be testing ramp from the expected minimum count.
+You would need to wait until the endpoint scaled back down to the minimum count, or do the above steps to redeploy to a known starting state.

-4. See Gatling report results.
+6. See Gatling report results.

-5. Check for success.
+7. Check for success.

-If error rate and TP99 response time look good, then you have found a `Minimum Instance Count` setting that supports your requirements (there may be lower numbers you can further test if you skipped over some).
+   If error rate and TP99 response time look good, then you have found a `Minimum Instance Count` setting that supports your requirements.
+Make a note of current settings.
+But keep testing to see if there is an even lower minimum count possible.
+Set upper bound to current number and repeat from Step 2.

-Else, the current setting did not work, so bump up minimum count, and repeat with a new deployment in Step 2.
+   Else, the current setting did not work, so set lower bound to current number and repeat from Step 2.

-Once minimum count gets bumped up all the way to maximum count, then auto scaling is not possible with your current requirements.
+Once Step 2 detects the next number to test was already tested, go with the most recent successful `Minimum Instance Count` setting found.
+Or, if none found, then auto scaling does not work with your current requirements.

 ## Tips

-- Remember you can start with the automated performance test to get most of the settings needed.
-  The manual retry steps on this page are only for finding the minimum instance count.
+- The testing tool is now able to test for auto scale settings automatically, assuming the previous test phases for instance type and maximum instance count passed, and a ramp time was given as greater than zero.

 - There are many models that can support their peak TPS with just 1 or 2 instances of ml.m5.large.
   In this case, you can just deploy with a Fixed Scale configuration and there is no need for auto